erenbayrakli/erenbayrakli/README.md

 👋Hi!
 I'm Eren, from Istanbul.

-## I'm a Developer 👨‍🎓
-- 🔭 I’m currently working as a Backend Developer.
+- 🔭 I’m currently working as a Software Engineer.
 - 👯 I’m looking to collaborate with other developers 👩‍💻
 - 🌱 Currently developing codes and myself